Dangers to Children: What Is an Attractive Nuisance?

 - You've taken no steps to keep the children away

-Each case is carefully decided to determine liability.
-This can be a grey area and outcomes can be hard to predict, so take extra precautions when it comes to attractive nuisances.
+Each attractive nuisance case is carefully decided to determine liability.
+Outcomes can be hard to predict, so take extra precautions regarding attractive nuisances.

 What constitutes a "child" differs from court to court.
-Keep in mind that teenagers or people under 18 may still be considered children in many courts.
-Attractive nuisance liability is not limited just to very young children.
+Remember that teenagers or people under 18 may still be considered children in many courts.
+Attractive nuisance liability is not limited to very young children.

-There are three main ways to protect yourself:
+There are four main ways to protect yourself:

 - Take precautions